bd395/CHEME-5440-7770-S20/Prelim/README.md

 Part 2d
-- ``2DEF.jl`` - intializes acdc! function for system of ODEs, 2D code section outputted plots: 2D_S02.png, 2D_S10.png, and 2D_S1e5.png.
-In order to run and generate these plots, manually change S value within acdc! function and comment out rest of code below
+- ``2DEF.jl`` - intializes acdc! function for system of ODEs, 2D code section outputted plots: 2D_S02.png, 2D_S10.png, and 2D_S1e5.png (line 46).
+In order to run and generate these plots, manually change S value within acdc! function and comment out rest of code below the 2D code section.

 Part 2e
 - ``2DEF.jl`` - intializes acdc! function for system of ODEs.
-2E code section outputted plots: 2E_belowHopf.png, 2E_aboveHopf.png.
+2E code section outputted plots: 2E_belowHopf.png (line 82), 2E_aboveHopf.png (line 114).
 In order to run and generate these plots, ensure S = p[1] in the acdc! function.
+Comment out 2D code section.
 The chosen input signals for 2e are passed to the function.

 Part 2f
 - ``2DEF.jl`` - intializes acdc! function for system of ODEs.
+In order to run and generate these plots, ensure S = p[1] in the acdc! function.
+Comment out 2D code section.
 2F code section outputted plots: 2F_S_105_100.png (line 123), 2F_S_105ss.png (line 115).